Pavlo Matvienko: Banking

-Political activities (1998-2014)
+Political career

 In March 1998 he became a candidate for people's Deputies of Ukraine from the party of National Economic Development Party of Ukraine, No. 49 on the list.
 At the time of the election: member of the National Economic Development Party of Ukraine, Deputy Chairman of the management board of "National Credit" JSCB (Kyiv).

 In June 2000 became a candidate for deputy of Ukraine, Electoral District No. 221, Kyiv, took 3rd place out of 13 candidates.
 At the time of the election: Chairman of the Management Board of "National Credit" JSCB.

 People's deputy of Ukraine of the 4th convocation (2002-2006), Electoral District No. 66 of Zhytomyr region, from the party of National Economic Development Party of Ukraine.
 Received more than 30% of the vote.
 At the time of the election: Chairman of the Board of "National Credit" JSCB, chairman of the party of National Economic Development Party of Ukraine (NEDPU).

 Member of the United Ukraine faction (May–June 2002), member of the European choice group (June 2002-November 2003), member of the Regions of Ukraine faction (November 2003-February 2005), member of the Party of industrialists and entrepreneurs of Ukraine faction (since April 2005).

 Member of the Verkhovna Rada Committee on finance and banking (June 2002-May 2006).

 In March 2006, he was a candidate for people's Deputies of Ukraine from the National Economic Development Party of Ukraine, No. 1 on the list.
 At the time of the election: people's deputy of Ukraine, chairman of the National Economic Development Party of Ukraine.

 From December 2008-January 2011, and from January 2013-November 2014, he served as an assistant-consultant to the people's deputy of Ukraine.

 Chief consultant of the secretariat of the Verkhovna Rada Committee on rules of Procedure, parliamentary ethics and ensuring the activities of the Verkhovna Rada of Ukraine (February 2011-January 2013).

 During his parliamentary activity in the Korostenskyi Electoral District No. 66 of the Zhytomyr region, he actively contributed to the development of its infrastructure.

 During 2002-2006, about 5 million hryvnias were allocated to help institutions and individual segments of the population, and more than 20 socially significant infrastructure facilities were built in the district.